The Curriculum Gift that we give to our children...

-At Peak Dale Primary school we believe that reading is an essential life skill, integral to a child’s understanding and appreciation of the world around them.
+At our school we believe that reading is an essential life skill, integral to a child’s understanding and appreciation of the world around them.
 We understand that a good grasp of English is the bedrock of the entire curriculum and that children who are confident and adept readers and writers will be empowered to succeed in other areas.

 Our reading curriculum strives to balance the instruction of cognitive reading processes which develop the children’s technical and comprehension skills, and experiences which foster a lifelong love of reading.